Frequently Asked Questions

 Question: Can my child and I come to a group lesson and see what Suzuki violin is all about?

 Answer: Yes!
-In fact, Lisa asks that all prospective parents and students attend and observe two group lessons before joining the program.
+In fact, Lisa asks all prospective parents and students to attend and observe two group lessons before joining the program.
 This gives families a realistic idea of what their children will be doing when they sign up for the program.

 Question: My child has a younger sibling who is not yet able to sit quietly on his own.
 Will other arrangements need to be made during weekly lessons?